-Influenced by the work of Henri Tajfel and Willem Doise, his research has primarily focused on social-psychological problems of intergroup relations.
-Instead of doing experiments with experimentally-created virtual groups, he took the “minimal group paradigm” developed by Tajfel on real-life groups and adapted this methodology to local “real-life” groups – suchas Hungarian nationals and other minorities (Jews and the Roma).
-In 1977, he translated the seminal work of Gordon W. Allport on prejudice to Hungarian.
+Influenced by the work of Henri Tajfel and Willem Doise, his research has primarily focused on social-psychological problems of inter group relations.
+Instead of doing experiments with experimentally-created virtual groups, he took the “minimal group paradigm” developed by Tajfel on real-life groups and adapted this methodology to local “real-life” groups – such as Hungarian nationals and other minorities (Jews and the Roma).
+In 1977, Dr. Csepeli translated the seminal work of Gordon W. Allport on prejudice to Hungarian.
 As well, his textbook on social psychology is one of the basic texts used in the Hungarian higher education system.
-Between 1989 and 2010 he has taught at several noteworthy American universities.
+Between 1989 and 2010 Dr. Csepeli taught at several noteworthy American universities.

 Based on the surveys of representative samples of adult and young Hungarian national populaces, he created the pyramid-model of national identity.
-His Ph.D. on the structures and contents of Hungarian National Identity was defended in 1980 at the Hungarian Academy of Sciences.
+Dr. Csepeli defended his Ph.D. on the structures and contents of Hungarian National Identity in 1980 at the Hungarian Academy of Sciences.
 His later research among intellectuals revealed the structure of national identity.
-As a result of this groundbreaking research, he has become D.Sc. of the Hungarian Academy of Sciences in 1992.
+As a result of this groundbreaking research, he became D.Sc. of the Hungarian Academy of Sciences in 1992.
 Due to the change of the international context with AntalÖrkény, he participated in a series of research projects on defining national identity carried out in 1995, 2003, and 2013.

 In the first decade of this century, his research interests turned toward solving the problems brought by a “global information society,” including digital equality, Big Data, and the ethics of robotics.
 Currently at IASK, he is doing an experiment on cooperative learning with EörsSzathmáry.
 He now chairs the Interdisciplinary Social Science Research Program of the Doctoral School of the Faculty of Social Science at ELTE, Budapest.